Objective research and reviews to aid investing decisions | Friday, February 10, 2012 | S&P 500 (SPY) 135.36 +0.17 | Gold (GLD) 168.02 -0.48

 • Systematic traders are generally better market timers than discretionary traders.

-• Systematic traders show timing ability for the best performing currency futures and and physical product (corn, crude oil, natural gas and gold) futures.
+• Systematic traders show timing ability for the best performing currency futures and physical product (corn, crude oil, natural gas and gold) futures.

 • Discretionary show timing ability for physical product futures in aggregate.